 This one-year postgraduate degree course provides advanced, comprehensive, and practical training in IHL, international human rights law, international refugee law, and international criminal law, as well as the interplay between them.

 The program allows students to tailor their studies according to their particular interests.
 Core courses provide a firm grounding in public international law, IHL, IHRL, international refugee law, and international criminal law.
-Optional courses allow students to deepen their expertise in a particular issue, such as the conduct of hostilities, enforced disappearances in international law, or the Islamic law of armed conflict.
+Optional courses allow students to deepen their expertise in a particular issue, such as the conduct of hostilities (the rules governing how military operations are carried out), enforced disappearances in international law (the illegal abduction of individuals by state agents), or the Islamic law of armed conflict (the principles of warfare according to Islamic jurisprudence).

 Scholarship Summary